 Even before Corona hit I was getting comments like this one:

-How has the current pandemic affect your writing & has it created new avenues for you to explore with regards to reaching readers and marketing and promoting your book?
+- How has the current pandemic affected your writing & has it created new avenues for you to explore with regards to reaching readers and marketing & promoting your book?

 Initially, although devastated over the cancellation of many of Sam’s Shadow’s events, I was sure this was going to create the calm I needed to work on my YA novel and it did, sort of.
 I have managed a complete re-plotting and around 20,000 words, so that’s a good start.
 However, I still have a long way to go and it quickly became clear that my two little ones needed more of my time than I was giving, so taking large chunks of time to concentrate just wasn’t an option.
-What I have been doing instead (in smaller chunks of time) is to edit the next picture book, create online schooling material for several schools in the UK, and release an eBook version of ‘Sam’s Shadow Braves the Night’, (which I’m offering to your readers FREE for the month of June in the link at the end of the interview!), so there’s always work going on.
+What I have been doing instead (in smaller chunks of time) is to edit the next picture book, create online schooling material for several schools in the UK, and release an eBook version of ‘Sam’s Shadow Braves the Night’ so there’s always work going on.

 What’s been interesting is the way that ‘Hide & Seek Hippo’ (my first book) has re-emerged during all this.
 People have sent beautiful messages and pictures showing how much their children love the story.
 Also, in the context of the current state of the world and the vital learning so many of us are doing in support of Black Lives Matter, the story seems to have struck a chord and I am so happy to hear that.
 Its theme is centred around all we have in common and the fact that it’s these, not our differences, that build friendships so it’s a lovely message.